 There are two scenarios where patches could be applied.
-The first covers boot-type patches to update the boot-level firmware of the Flex500.
+The first covers boot-type patches to update the boot-level firmware of the LECM.
 The second scenario covers application patches for the application firmware.
 Application patches could be supplied by Woodward or the application developer.

-Contact your sales representative or Woodward customer service for further information.
+Contact your Woodward sales or support representative for further information.